mykytashch/VKapture-Dialogue-Chrome-Python/README.md

-# VKaptureDialogueChromePython
+# VKapture Dialogue

-VKaptureDialogueChromePython is a browser extension that enables the transmission of messages from a chat conversation to a server.
+VKapture Dialogue is a browser extension that enables the transmission of messages from a chat conversation to a server.
 The extension facilitates dialog-based surveys by collecting and storing user responses on the server for analysis.

 ## Message Transmission

-The primary functionality of the VKaptureDialogueChromePython is the implementation of message transmission.
+The primary functionality of the VKapture Dialogue is the implementation of message transmission.
 The extension observes the chat conversation in real-time and sends each new message to the server for storage and analysis.
 This allows for the seamless collection of user responses and enables efficient data processing.

 The `observeChat()` function in the JavaScript code is responsible for monitoring the chat conversation.
 It utilizes the `MutationObserver` API to detect new message nodes added to the chat container.
 When a new message is detected, the extension extracts the message text and sends it to the server using the `sendResponse()` function.
 The server then stores the message along with relevant information such as the employee ID, question text, and processed ID.